nuxeo-sandbox/nuxeo-website-preview/README.md

 This means that if the source document contains at least one html document at first level, will be seen as a mini website.
 The preview will display the HTML, but the result is unpredictable if it is not website with relative paths for sub-elements.

-This is why you should use the `Website ` facet and add your preview only when it is relevant
+This is why you should use the `Website` facet and add your preview only when it is relevant

+### Using a Custom Virtual index.html Document
+It is possible, though, to tell the plugin to bypass this search for a "Main" HTML file and tell it to use a specific document to display:

+* There is a still a requirement to pass an existing parent folder ID as first element of the path
+* Add the `customIndexDocId` query parameter with a valid UID of a document whose file:content is html.

+`{server:port}/nuxeo/site/WSP/main-parent-doc-id/index.html/index.html?customIndexDocId=html-doc-id-to-display`